Korea Travel · Souvenir Guide

 Where to buy SEJA in Korea

-Available now and opening soon at:
+Available now at:

 - Lotte Duty Free · Gimhae International Airport — International Departures, food section.
 Tasting bar on-site. *Currently available.*